5.5 Employment Opportunities Related to Law

 Paralegals

-The specific duties of a paralegal can vary tremendously depending on the type of law being practiced (civil v. criminal v. corporate), the nature of the employment (solo practice v. law firm) and the particular legal interests of the individual.
-Specific duties often include preparing legal documents, conducting interviews, assisting with legal proceedings and engaging in various office and administrative work (Parker, 2023).
+The specific duties of a paralegal can vary tremendously depending on the type of law being practiced (civil, criminal, corporate), the nature of the employment (solo practice, law firm, government), and the particular legal interests of the individual.
+Specific duties include preparing legal documents, conducting interviews, assisting with legal proceedings, and engaging in various office and administrative work (Parker, 2023).

-Here are links to some articles that explain what a paralegal does, the educational and other requirements to become a paralegal, the licensing and reporting requirements of the position and the general range for salaries for paralegals.
+Here are links to articles that explain what a paralegal does, the educational and other requirements to become a paralegal, the licensing and reporting requirements of the position, and the general range for salaries for paralegals.

 - How To Become A Paralegal: Responsibilities, Requirements And Salary, Forbes